Liberia Travel Information

 Tips are appreciated in Liberia, although not always expected.
 Some restaurants add a service charge to the bill, but if they do not a 10 percent tip is customary.
 Hotel service staff appreciate small amounts for good service.

-Liberia is becoming increasingly stable and is working with the UN and the international community to encourage development, but the security situation remains fragile and it is still a dangerous travel destination.
+Liberia is working with the UN and the international community to encourage development and stability, but the security situation remains fragile and it is still a dangerous travel destination.
 The UK Foreign Office advises against all but essential travel to the Grand Gedeh and River Gee counties of Liberia, where armed groups are active.
 All political gatherings and street protests should be avoided and every precaution taken to ensure personal safety.

 The US Department of State warns travellers that they must plan trips to Liberia carefully: arrangements for transport from the international airport to Monrovia, and arrangements for accommodation at a reputable hotel should be made in advance as there is no reliable public transport and decent rooms can be scarce.